Toby Keith: Political beliefs

-Since 2002, Keith has made numerous trips to the Middle East to perform for those serving in the U.S. military.
-“My father was a soldier.
-He taught his kids to respect veterans,” said Keith.
-“It's that respect and the thank-you that we have a military that's in place and ready to defend our nation; our freedom.”
+Keith had made numerous trips to the Middle East, starting in 2002, to perform for those serving in the U.S. military.
+"My father was a soldier.
+He taught his kids to respect veterans", said Keith.
+"It's that respect and the thank-you that we have a military that's in place and ready to defend our nation; our freedom."

 In 2004, Keith called himself "a conservative Democrat who is sometimes embarrassed for his party".
 He endorsed the re-election of President George W. Bush in the 2004 presidential election and performed at a Dallas, Texas, rally on the night before the election.
-Keith also endorsed Democrat Dan Boren in his successful run in Oklahoma's 2nd congressional district and is good friends with former Democratic New Mexico Governor Bill Richardson.
+Keith also endorsed Democrat Dan Boren in his successful run in Oklahoma's 2nd congressional district and was good friends with former Democratic New Mexico Governor Bill Richardson.

 In a January 2007 interview with Newsday, Keith was asked whether he supported the Iraq War.
-He responded with "Never did," and said he favors setting a time limit on the campaign.
+He responded with "Never did", and said he favors setting a time limit on the campaign.
 He also said, "I don't apologize for being patriotic...
 If there is something socially incorrect about being patriotic and supporting your troops, then they can kiss my ass on that, because I'm not going to budge on that at all.
 And that has nothing to do with politics.
 Politics is what's killing America."

 In April 2008, Keith said that Barack Obama "looks like a great speaker and a great leader.
 And I think you can learn on your feet in there, so I don't hold people responsible for not having a whole bunch of political background in the House and Senate."
 His remarks continued, "I think [John] McCain is a great option too."
 In August 2008, he called Obama "the best Democratic candidate we've had since Bill Clinton".